 And the third “reason” is to turn each person into the very best they can be.
 Again, that assumes that people are, without mass schooling, bad people at the very core, imposing public school as society’s only hope for a population that cares to be their very best.
 But we know that to be false.

 It’s interesting to note that even in those early days, only the very rich and elite homeschooled their children.
-Others made use of public schools, private academies, and special schools based on religious affiliation.
+Others made use of public schools, private schools, and special parochial schools based on religious affiliation.
+Of course, there were no charter schools or school vouchers to even be considered.
 An attempt was made forcibly to educate the Native Americans, but the man who spent two years as the deputy of that school was slaughtered in the Indian Massacre of 1622.
 His name was George Thorpe.

 The first all-girls school was the Ursuline Academy, a Catholic school founded in 1727.
 The first female pharmacist was a graduate of Ursuline.
-It was also the first free school, the first ever to teach women of color, the first to teach female slaves, and the first to teach Native Americans.
+It was also the first free, non-profit organization, the first ever to teach women of color, the first to teach female slaves, and the first to teach Native Americans.
 This school gave way to more public girls’ schools by 1767, which were supported by taxes.
-Changes were made, however, when the elite from the highest social structures of the day refused to allow their tax dollars to aid families who were poor.
+Changes were made, however, when the elite from the highest social structures of the day refused to allow their tax dollars to aid public school students who were poor.

 As time went on, other schools opened that catered to the population that did not speak English.
 Primarily Dutch and German, the schools that were organized during this time were primarily for the purpose of educating for the purpose of reading Scripture.
-By 1840, half the population (nearly 4 million at that time) was between the ages of five and fifteen and enrolled in some type of school.
+By 1840, half the population (nearly 4 million at that time) was between the ages of five and fifteen and showed enrollment in some type of school year.

 By 1837, a man named Horace Mann had become the secretary of education in the state of Massachusetts.
 He believed in the Prussian Model of schooling and heavy focus was placed on training both students and teachers, each in their own place.
 From there, the first law regarding compulsory attendance was passed in 1852.